 It’s white but after some research, I found out that I can mix it with concrete coloring (Quikrete Liquid Color Pigments).

 Doing so was the best thing I could do to my background.
 No fish were lost in this project.
 With that combo, you can achieve a 100% authentic rocky look.

-The same method can be used for coloring wood branches for the inside of your tank.
+The same method can be used for coloring driftwood branches for the inside of your tank.
 My experience says that 3 coats are enough.
-Tannins can be healthy for aquarium life, but they will partially cloud your water.
+Tannins can be healthy for aquarium life, but they will partially cloud your fish tank’s water.

 By the way, Krylon Fusion can work on concrete 3D backgrounds, provided the surface is sound and free of other coatings, but I haven’t really tried that.

 It has been my experience that using epoxy paint for aquariums will give the best results in terms of endurance and safety.

 It will, however, come with a slightly higher price tag.
 You’ll need a couple of thin coats to avoid running resin.